chiayenchen/mmhe/README.md

 ### How to use `mmhe` vector stacking version
 * Python version `mmhe_col.py`

+  Usage: `python ./mmhe.py --grmdir my_grm_dir my_grm_prefix --pheno my.pheno --mpheno 1 --covar my.covar`

   For a dataset that has more than 100,000 subjects (or any *large* dataset), the `mmhe_col.py` can load the GRM by blockes to make the I/O more efficient.

   Specifications of the input data format are listed below.

-    1. Phenotype file follows and the covariate file follows the GCTA format (see description in the `mmhe` single GRM version).
+    1. Phenotype file and covariate file follow the GCTA format (see description in the `mmhe` single GRM version).

     2. Block GRM files with `PREFIX.grm.id` file.

     The bock GRM files are n_subj x k matrices that are the columns of the *full* GRM matrix.
 Typically you would have `n_subj/k` block GRM files each with k columns of the full GRM and 1 block GRM files that will take less than `k` columns at the end of the GRM.
-These files should be plain text files.
+These files should be plain text file and are saved as PREFIX.{block_num}.grm (e.g., PREFIX.1.grm, PREFIX.2.grm, ...) in 1 directory.

     The `PREFIX.grm.id` file shoud follow the format of GCTA GRM file format, with first column family ID and second column individual ID.

 * Matlab version `mmhe_col.m`